translate

 These things were 100% true for me and I felt like nature confirmed it.
 But that was also just my context.

 I understand that religion is so deeply embedded inside some of us that it feels like I’m trying to rip off our very skin.
 This is my personal opinion that there is no God.
 It is my opinion that at times this cult-like phanomenon can interact negatively on a already disruptive brain.
 My version of Christianity was all about intensity and feeling, urgency and contradictions.
 These indoctrinations from birth to adulthood perpetuated my already escapist-wired brain.
-My version of Christianity was like opening the door to the world of Narnia while I had been suffering traumatic events like our fictional characters created by C.S Lewis.
+My version of Christianity was like opening the door to the world of Narnia.
 Delusions often appear at the most stressful moments of our lives.
 They try to make sense of a world that doesn’t either by over or under-compensating.

 Christianity gave me a purpose and hope, along with the frightening spiritual warfare and hell stuff.
 For many years my religion was my safety net, my security blanket.
-It was all my family and friends mainly knew.
-This is not saying that religion creates delusions; it makes a myth made into reality and convinces conformity.
+It was all my family and friends knew.
+This is not saying that religion creates delusions; it makes myths into reality and convinces conformity.
 I hold the tension of both the good and harm it did to my BPD.

 Why do I share this?
 I feel like the more I have come out of my religion and more into the humanitarian perspective, the more I think religion shouldn’t be forced on children.
 But who am I to say how to raise a child?
 When is it the right time to teach a young mind spiritual beliefs and why?
 Should we regulate religious meetings more?
 How do we recognize the effects of our core beliefs on our mental illnesses?
 I would love to hear your thoughts.

-My “heaven” would be one where everyone would apply all the healthy coping mechanisms we need to raise healthy humans so that we no longer have to pay for therapy.
+My “heaven” would be one where everyone would apply all the healthy coping mechanisms we need to raise healthy humans so that we no longer have to pay for therapy...or go to church.

 Thursday, January 25, 2024